Dispersion relations alone cannot guarantee causality: Causality criterion for stable matter

-\textit{Causality criterion for stable matter -} The above analysis suggests that, if the dynamics of the system is governed by a local operator $\mathcal{L}$, then all the dispersion branches will automatically combine together in a way to cancel the infinite tails of the individual excitations \eqref{gabuboi}.
+The above analysis suggests that if the dynamics of the system is governed by a local operator $\mathcal{L}$, then all the dispersion branches will automatically combine in a way to cancel the infinite tails of the individual excitations \eqref{gabuboi}.
 This intuition can be made rigorous through the following theorem, according to which, schematically,

 More precisely: \begin{theorem} If $\mathcal{L}(ik)$ and $\mathcal{V}(ik)$ are polynomials of finite degree in $ik$, and the eigenvalues $\omega_n(k)$ of $i\mathcal{L}(ik)$ obey the stability requirement \eqref{In3} for all $k \in \mathbb{C}$, then all smooth linear excitations propagate subluminally, in the sense that the support of $\varphi(t,x)$, as given by \eqref{wood}, is contained within the future lightcone of the support of $\Psi(0,x)$. \end{theorem}